Who is Damian Smith?

 What are you currently listening to?

 Piano music.
 Which is at work during ballet classes.
 I never really had a favourite band who I followed or obsessed over.
-Being the youngest of six, I very rarely was given a chance to ever play music in the house of my choice.
+Being the youngest of six, I very rarely was given a chance to ever play music of my choice in the house.
 Except for those few occasions, I’d lock myself in a room and play my very first cassette tape of Tchaikovsky’s Swan Lake.

 I hadn’t yet seen the ballet, and I only had a vague version of the story, but I would create the entire production in my head as I spun and leaped across the room to my imaginary audience, dancing every role, and never stopping until I either knocked something over or there was a knock at the door.